RobertHallsey/cijobs/README.md

 ## Installation

-Experienced users can set up single CodeIgniter installations to run multiple applications, but otherwise, start with a fresh CodeIgniter installation that successfully shows the welcome page.
+Start with a fresh CodeIgniter installation that successfully shows the welcome page.

 Place the application files from the zip into their corresponding folders in your CodeIgniter installation.

-Note that the file Site_template.php is just that, a template to help you create your own drivers.
-More about this in the documentation file.

 Place the assets folder from the zip into the root of your CodeIgniter installation.
 It should be at the same level as the application folder.
 The folder contains a single file, `style.css`, which you can use to set the application's appearance.

-Create the database according to the createdb.sql file.
+Create the database according to the `createdb.sql` file.
 It's a plain text file.
 Open and copy the contents into the SQL command interface of whatever SQL administrator you use.
 If you must change table names, make sure you also change `application/models/Searches_model.php` to reflect that.

 Edit the following files: